 After further development during the spring, adults are formed.
 Adults also feed on boxwood, but are less damaging than the nymphs.
 Adult females lay eggs under bud scales.
 The immature nymphs develop within the eggs, where they remain until spring.
 They emerge in spring to feed and complete development to adults.
 Only one generation occurs per year.

 Prevention & Control: Insecticides should only be used if infestations are heavy.
-Those labeled for homeowner use are acephate and carbaryl.
+That labeled for homeowner use is acephate.
 Soil treatments with dinotefuran or imidacloprid will control psyllids, but may take two weeks or more to begin providing season long control.
 Dinotefuran may move into shrubs more quickly than imidacloprid for faster control.
 See Table 1 for examples of products.
 As with all pesticides, read and follow all label instructions and precautions.

 Table 1.
 Insecticides & Fungicides for Boxwood Diseases & Insect Pests.